mtlynch/mtlynch.io/content/book-reports/go-programming-blueprints/index.md

 ~~For reasons I still can't totally grok, the key needs to be a struct containing a string rather than a simple string.~~

 **Update (2023-01-02)**: I was confused at first why they `contextKey` is a struct containing a string rather than just a string.
-In the book, Ryer explains that this decision is prevents collisions with other keys that have the same value, but I didn't understand why the developer wouldn't just avoid re-using the same key for different purposes.
+In the book, Ryer explains that this decision prevents collisions with other keys that have the same value, but I didn't understand why the developer wouldn't just avoid re-using the same key for different purposes.
 Matthew Riley [clarified this behavior](https://twitter.com/mdriley25519/status/1609988055989116928) for me and helped me realize that the local type prevents collisions across packages, whereas a simple string wouldn't.

 If you used a context key like `const contextKeyToken := "token"` and another package processed the same request and also used the key `"token"`, then you'd scribble over each other's context values.
 By defining a custom type local to your package, you're guaranteed that `Context` won't evaluate tokens from any other package as equal to yours because they'll have different types.